jimburton/hordle/README.md

 ```

-Now if we have a `Game` value, `g`, we can get the value of a field with `(^.)`, e.g.
+To explain the lenses operators, if we have a `Game` value, `g`, we
+can get the value of a field with `(^.)`, e.g.  `g ^. word`.
+We can
-`g ^. word`, we can set the value of a field with `(&)` and `(.~)`, e.g.
+set the value of a field with `(&)` and `(.~)`, e.g.  `g & word .~
-`g & word .~ "HELLO"`, and we can apply a function, `f`, to a field with `(%~)`, e.g.
+"HELLO"`.
+We can apply a function, `f`, to a field with `(%~)`, e.g.
 `g & word %~ T.toUpper`.
-The `(?~)` operator sets a value in a field that contains a
+The `(?~)` operator sets a value in a field
-`Maybe`.
+that contains a `Maybe`.

 The `_info` field is a
 [map](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html)
 from `Char`s to `CharInfo` values.
+Each character that has appeared in
-The map will be updated after each
+a guess will have an entry in the map, which will be updated after
-guess.
-It is used when the human player asks for a hint, or the
+each guess.
+It is used when the human player asks for a hint and when
-automated solver picks its next guess.
-The function that handles a new
+the automated solver picks its next guess.
+The function that handles a
-guess will need to take a `Game` and produce a new one with an updated
+new guess will need to take a `Game` and produce a new one with an
-`_info` map.
+updated `_info` map.

 ## Creating games

-The game needs to use a dictionary to find random target words and to check that
+Some of the functions that create new games run in the IO monad,
+whereas some are pure.
+This is becuase some of them need access to a
-every attempt is a real word.
-In fact, the game uses two disctionaries: a relatively
+dictionary in order to pick a random starting word.
+In fact, the game
-short one for target words, and a more complete one for checking guesses against.
+uses two dictionaries: a relatively short one for target words, and a
+more complete one for checking guesses against.
-Creating a game with a random target word requires IO.
-We also want to be able to
-create games based on predetermined words.

 ```haskell
 -- | A dictionary of five letter words.